Top 10 Electric Vehicles With The Longest Range

 It is no exaggeration to say that the Tesla Model S has brought about a revolution in the automotive industry.
 If the Elon Musk-designed car had not come into production, it is difficult to imagine the biggest automakers in the world scrambling to develop their own super-efficient electric vehicles.
 The range of Tesla varies from one model to the next, but the 85D currently has the most eye-catching figures, giving an incredible range of 270 miles on a single charge.
 While it is pricier than its competitors at $85,000, the fuel savings make it well worth the money.

-The Tesla is definitely the winner of the 10 electric vehicles with the longest range of 2016.
+The Tesla is definitely the winner of the 10 electric vehicles with the longest range.

 Although all current electric vehicles under $30,000 are still unable to make 100 miles when fully charged, consumers need to study their options carefully before they settle on one for their commute.